Avoid These Bad Habits That Will Impact Your Business

 While this is incredibly tempting, you cannot operate your business completely alone.
 Not for long anyway!
 When you’re finding your feet as an entrepreneur, wanting to do every task yourself – in your way – is a great way to stretch yourself too thin and cause yourself more work later down the line.

-Employing staff that you trust to complete tasks on your behalf is a must.
+Employing staff that you trust to complete tasks on your behalf is the way around this over exertion.
 It’s hard to let go of certain aspects of your business, we know that, but a key attribute of a great boss is the ability to delegate.
 Otherwise, you’ll find yourself spread too thin across numerous tasks, unlikely to complete any of your ‘to do’ list to a high standard.

 Using the wrong metrics